mdiin/migrer/README.md

 if you do.

-If no `id` key is present in the map, the migration's filename is used as identifier. this means that renaming migrations where the filename is the identifier is not a good idea.
+If no `id` key is present in the map, the migration's filename is used as identifier.
+This means that renaming migrations where the filename is the identifier is not a good idea.

 ### Migration types